schmettow/New_Stats/Production/index.md

 If you use this book for self study, two considerations play a role for finding the optimal route through this book. what is your *background in Statistics?* For using this book, effectively, you need a little bit of understanding of probabilities and basic statistics, most of which is high-school math.
 As such, it may be a while ago and a refresher is on order.
-Chapter \@ref(rational) is a quick-read, if you are feeling confident.
+Chapter \@ref(decision-making) is a quick-read, if you are feeling confident.
 If you lack any background in statistics, \@ref(ebs) should be studied, first.
 If your background is Social Sciences, then you probably know quite something about probabilities and Statistics.
 If you wonder what all this new "Bayesian" is all about and how compatible it is to you, \@ref(bayes-freq-prob) is a small bridge.